leoshimo/vrs/README.md

 opinionated take on my "endgame" software platform.

-Its key inspirations are Emacs, Erlang, Unix, Plan 9, and Hypermedia applications.
+Its key inspirations are Emacs, Erlang, Unix, Plan 9, and Hypermedia systems.
 By combining powerful ideas from those systems into one cohesive project, it hopes to accelerate development of my personal software ecosystem.

-Its key principles are: joy, uniformity, simplicity, pragmatic, and interactivity.
+Its key principles are: joy, uniformity, simplicity, practicality, and interactivity.

 <p align="center">